seatgeek/docker-mirror/README.md

 ## Using

-Make sure that your local Docker agent is logged into to `ECR` (`aws ecr get-login-password --region us-east-1 | docker login -u AWS --password-stdin ACCOUNT_ID.dkr.REGION.amazonaws.com`)
+Make sure that your local Docker agent is logged into to `ECR`.
+- To login to ECR private registries: \
+`aws ecr get-login-password --region us-east-1 | docker login -u AWS --password-stdin ACCOUNT_ID.dkr.REGION.amazonaws.com`
+- To login to ECR public registries: \
+`aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws/YOUR_ECR_PUBLIC_SUFFIX` \
+  Note that the region must be `us-east-1` for ECR public registries.

 `docker-mirror` will automatically create the ECR repository on demand, so you do not need to login and do any UI operations in the AWS Console.